aws-samples/aws-iot-greengrass-boto3/README.md

 ![](images/github_design.png)

 1. Coffee machines publish telemetry data on coffee consumption via MQTT to an AWS IoT Greengrass device
-2. The Greengrass device performs visualization of telemetry data from the coffee machines and publishes aggegegated telemetry to an AWS cloud
+2. The Greengrass device performs visualization of telemetry data from the coffee machines and publishes aggregated telemetry to an AWS cloud
 3. Users can view the telemetry data visualization in a web browser.

-# What ressources ara available in this repository
+# What resources are available in this repository
 This sample consists of the following parts:
 1. A Jupyter notebook in `notebooks/build_and_deploy_coffee_monitoring_solution.ipynb` allows a step-wise execution of the AWS SDK API calls to set up the architecture illustrated above.  __Please note: the explanations below assume the usage of  [Amazon SageMaker notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) as a runtime environment for the Jupyter notebook.
 However, you can also use your own Jupyter runtime for the execution of a code in the Jupyter notebook.